dianpeng/miao/README.md

 ## Caveats

 This is a project that I write mainly for learning Rust in the last two weaks.
-The code is not pollish and BUGS are expected.
-Since I already add many tests into the project, it does already have some stability and usability.
-I will try to spend some spare cycle to pollish it and make it a more mature project but currently I cannot afford too much efforts on it.
+The code is not pollished and BUGS are expected.
+Since I already add many tests into the project, it does have some stability and usability.
+I will try to spend some spare cycle to pollish it and make it a more mature project.